ahnayef/Wp-Spam-From-Console/README.md

     alert("Select a chat")
 }
 ```
-> ⚠️ By default, the script will send the message every 500 milliseconds.
+> ⚠️ interval should be greater than 500ms